Differential Privacy Noise Budget Calculator

 Sensitivity Δf measures how much the result of a query can change when one individual’s data is added, removed, or modified.
 Formally, it is the maximum difference in the query output over all neighboring datasets that differ in one individual.

-Mathematical Formulas Used by the Calculator
+Differential Privacy Formulas Used by This Calculator

 Per-query epsilon allocation